The property purchase journal entry - for recent acquisitions

 - If the property was not financed, omit this line.

-- The bank account that funds came out of, or choose Owner Funds.
+- The bank account that funds came out of, the Down Payments account if you have previously funded it, or choose Owner Funds.
 Enter the amount of your cash paid at closing.

 - Earnest money deposits: